 - Sun Shadow Coverage: Low / High

 - Texture Filtering: Bilinear, Trilinear, Anisotropic (2x, 4x, 8x, 16x)

 Optimize In-Game Apex Legends Settings

 If you want the highest possible FPS, you should generally lower your graphics settings as mention earlier.
 Go to your in-game settings and let’s get started.
 This is how to get the highest FPS possible.

 Please note that the increase in performance means how much you will gain in frame rates.
 Also, the performance increases will vary from system to system.
-This was tested on a system with a RTX 2080 graphics card, i7-9700k processor and 32GB DDD4 ram.
+This was tested on a system with an RTX 2080 graphics card, i7-9700k processor, and 32GB DDD4 ram.

 Display Mode: Set display mode to Full Screen.
 This ensures your game is given maximum resources.